Experts kick against uniform global energy transition plan

 With most African countries lagging significantly in the global energy access index, they held that subjecting countries on the continent to the same requirement was unjust.

-In his keynote address, the Secretary General, African Petroleum Producers’ Organisation, APPO, Dr. Omar Ibrahim, declared that the climate change crisis facing the globe today was caused by the developed countries which should bear the responsibility of fixing it.
+In his keynote address, the Secretary General of, the African Petroleum Producers’ Organisation, APPO, Dr. Omar Ibrahim, declared that the climate change crisis facing the globe today was caused by the developed countries which should bear the responsibility of fixing it.

 Dr. Ibrahim noted that it is unjust to expect African countries which contributed very little to climate change to bear the uniform cost of reducing global warming.